LangkaWS/Blanco/README.md

 Welcome on the Blanco's own page !

-Blanco has been developped for the White Wyvern Community server.
+Blanco has been developped for the "Vouivre Blanche" Community server.
 It is an open source Discord bot coded in JavaScript with Discord.js by LangkaWS.

 ## Features